nwdigitalradio/n7nix/docs/DRAWS_CONFIG.md

 dtoverlay=draws,alsaname=udrc
 force_turbo=1
 ```
-* If you want to ssh into your device then add an ssh file to the boot directory
+* If you want to ssh into your device then add an ssh file to the _/boot_ directory
 ```
 touch /boot/ssh
 ```

 * Boot the new micro SD card.